 The day I posted my Tuesday Tombstone posting for two generations of Van Woerts buried in Oneonta, New York, I received a nice comment and email from a Van Woert cousin.
 Always very nice to make a connection like that.

-Last month, I mentioned I was going to work on my photos, that meant scanning and copying to Find-A-Grave.
-I started off with a bang, then the Olympics came on.
-But I managed to do over 100, and will try to finish up in March.
+Last month, I mentioned I was going to work on my photos, which meant scanning and copying to Find-A-Grave.
+I started off with a bang, and then the Olympics came on.
+However, I managed to do over 100 scans and will try to finish up in March.

 Once again, Randy Seaver and I are cousins, this time through our Gates line.
-Update, found out yesterday, we also share the Sawtell line.
+Update, found out yesterday, that we also shared the Sawtell line.
 And, Kathleen Brandt of a3genealogy was kind to do a Follow Friday, highlighting my above Gates article.
 Thank you Kathleen.

 In closing, I have decided not to continue with my Looking Forward blog, mainly because I haven't given March any thought!